 2).Transformation of 2nd Order system to First Order

 Here we reformulate the problem in aslightly different form.
-Let Y be a 4n+4rows vector composed of thephysical velocities and displacements, i.e.
+Let Y be a 4n+4rows vector composed of velocities and displacements, i.e.

 Y= (78)

 Where is a 2n+2 rows vector composed of the physical displacements and is a 2n+2 vectors composed of the physical velocities.